hugo-k-m/identityserver4-quickstarts/README.md

 This quckstart demonstrates how to build a JavaScript client, otherwise know as a "Single Page Application" (or "SPA").

 Through this client the user will login to IdentityServer, invoke the web API with an access token issued by IdentityServer, and logout of IdentityServer.

+## Using EntityFramework Core for configuration and operational data

+---

+The goal of this quickstart is to move our data into a database that is persistent between restarts and across multiple IdentityServer instances.
+This includes configuration data, such as client and scope data, as well as IDS4 temporary data, such as authorization codes, consent choices, and refresh tokens.